yadongliu/semantic-segmentation/README.md

 set to 12 to provide reasonable speed and avoid running of memory.
 And the training epoch was set to 30 as it produced reasonable results.

-Here are two images from running the inference thtough the trained FCN.
+Here are two images from running the inference through the trained FCN.

 ![png](images/um_000007.png)
 ![png](images/uu_000004.png)